 c).
-Balance Sheet - The Orkney IJB does not hold assets, however the short-term debtors and creditors are in relation to the funds still due in respect of Audit Scotland's fees for the costs of planning, delivering and reporting on the annual audit.
-There is also funding due from partners in regard to the earmarked reserves.
+Balance Sheet - The Orkney IJB does not hold assets.
+There is funding due from partners in regard to the earmarked reserves.

 d).
 Notes - These include a summary of the significant accounting policies and analysis of significant figures within the Annual Accounts, as well as other explanatory information.